w181496/My-CTF-Challenges/Balsn-CTF-2019/README.md

 <br>

-In the Windows, there are some **MAGIC** wildcard features for path normalization.
+In Windows, there are some **MAGIC** wildcard features for path normalization.

 Example: